 - small melon scoop (where to buy a melon scoop)

-- lemon press (where to buy a lemon press)
+- lemon press (where to buy a handheld lemon juicer)

 - Squeeze the grapes in a lemon press and save the juice or use ready made juice